ryanadean/winningest-items/README.md

 # winningest-items
 Riot API Challenge 2.0 Submission

+To view a sample of the site please visit: http://108.161.135.24/winningest-items/

 App requirements:
 1) mySQL Database with the schema provided.
 Note - a data collection tool is not provided as part of this submission.